bhattumang7/bhattumang7/_posts/2020-6-14-Using-dictionary-to-remove-nested-loop.md

 tags: [Replace loop with dictionary lookup, Software Performance Tuning, Software Performance Optimization, Performance Tuning Techniques, Real world software performance]
 style: border
 color: light
-description: Let us look at an interesting example of situation where I could gain some CPU at cost of some RAM.
+description: Let us look at an interesting example of situation where I could gain some CPU at cost of RAM.
 ---

 Let us look at a software performance problem/slowness which I fixed in the VB6 code.